-Head of MNO Division Executive Director
+Head of MNO Division

-1970

-Bachelor's/Master's degree in Industrial

-Engineering, Seoul National University

-Master of Business Administration (MBA),

-University of Washington

-Current Head of Mobile Network Operations
+Engineering, Seoul National University Master of Business Administration (MBA).
+University of Washington Current Head of Mobile Network Operations

-Division, SK Telecom

-Former Head of Corporate Center, SK Telecom

-Former EVP of Business Development Group,
+Former Head of Corporate Center, SK Telecom Former EVP of Business Development Group, SK C&C

-SK C&C

-Former SVP of Business Development Office, SK

-Telecom

-Former SVP of Project Promotion Center,

-SK Telecom

 M&A/Business Development, Finance,

-Investment

-Mar.
-2018

-BOD

 CAPEX Review Committee

-A Diversity- and Expertise-Based Board Selection Policy
+BOD (BOARD OF DIRECTORS)

+Expertise and Diversity of BOD

 SK Telecom is geared towards appointing board members and form the BOD in consideration of diversity, independence, expertise and industrial experience.
 In order to ensure the diversity of our employees and stakeholders to be represented by the BOD, the company has put in place a process for selecting directors that can actively factor diversity into recommending and electing directors.
 SK Telecom does not discriminate candidates or nominees of the BOD on the basis of gender, races, ethnicity, national origins, or nationalities, as set forth in our diversity policy.
 In addition, as an ICT company that constantly requires innovation, the company is recommending and selecting candidates for directors who can complement skill gaps of the BOD.
 In particular, we are concentrating on securing professional skill balance and diversity of the BOD by maintaining the ratio of directors with industry experience at a certain level.
-As of March 2019, the average tenure of BOD members is 3.3 years, and there are 8 industry experts on the board.
+As of March 2019, the average term of BOD members is 3 years, and there are 8 industry experts on the board.
 In addition, we provide extra training to independent directors in order to provide sufficient information on SK Telecom's business and strategy, contributing to boosting the expertise of independent directors.